RudyPastel/landlord/README.md

 > Decide whether a rental property investment is profitable

 `landlord` helps budding investors in their first steps.
-For an investor, a property and a loan, it calculates future cash flows and profitability.
+Given a property and a loan, it calculates future cash flows and profitability.
 For convenience sake, this can be done via a Shiny dashboard too.

 ## Installation